 If a product doesn’t have a decibel rating, you can use the wattage rating to approximate the noise level.
 Products with a larger power output tend to be louder.
 Since you need a larger engine to get more power, the noise level must also increase.

-Many of the quietest inverter generators produce between 50 and 60 dB, and when compared with conventional alternatives, they’re significantly quieter.
+Many of the best quiet inverter generators produce between 50 and 60 dB, and when compared with conventional alternatives, they’re significantly quieter.
 It’s not uncommon for manufacturers to list a dB range for their products, which represents the lowest and highest potential noise levels.

 The lowest number represents the noise level when the generator is isn’t under load, and the highest number tells you how much noise to expect when the generator is under heavy load.